andela/rails-api-practice/README.md

 ## Building and exposing an api built in Ruby on Rails

 #### Introduction and topics
-This tutorial will build an application that exposes data pertaining to vendors and suya.
+This tutorial will build an API that exposes data pertaining to vendors and suya.
-It is my first time in Nigeria and some of the instructors took me to eat some awesome Nigerian BBQ and so this app will obviously be about Suya.

 In this tutorial/walkthrough, we will cover the following topics:
 * Setting up a rails api application